 Ceding administrators should conduct themselves professionally and work collaboratively with the newly appointed administrator.
-It is a condition of membership that corporate PASA members must be a signatory to PASA's Professional and Ethical Code of Conduct.
+It's a condition of membership corporate PASA members must be a signatory to PASA's Professional and Ethical Code of Conduct.

-On receiving notice of termination, the ceding administrator must cooperate with the trustees and the newly appointed administrator in agreeing a transition plan.
-Within which the activities assigned to the ceding administrator should be planned for delivery in a timely manner.
-These activities will include, but are not restricted to the following:
+On receiving notice of termination, the ceding administrator must cooperate with the trustees and the newly appointed administrator in agreeing a transition plan, as outlined in the PID.
+The plan should specify the activities assigned to the ceding administrator and should set out delivery milestones in a timely manner.
+These activities will include, but aren't restricted to the following:

-- 6.1.1 Representatives with a good working knowledge of the pension scheme will be made available to attend (face-to-face or virtual/conference call) meetings with the newly appointed administrator to disclose current administration practices.
-This includes representatives from the payroll and scheme accounting functions if these services are included and the activities have been segregated.
-Unless the administrators have this knowledge, an IT representative should be present who understands how member data is formatted and can be extracted for transfer to the new administrator.
-The number of meetings required will be dependent on the size and complexity of the scheme. - 6.1.2 Reasonable timescales should be agreed between the ceding administrator and the newly appointed administrator for the provision of an initial extract of data, the delivery date being included in an agreed transition project plan, to which the trustees are also a party.
+- 6.1.1 Representatives with a good working knowledge of the scheme will be made available to attend meetings with the newly appointed administrator to disclose current administration practices.
+This includes representatives from the payroll and scheme accounting functions, if these services are included and the activities have been segregated.
+Unless the administrators have this knowledge, an IT representative should be present who understands how member data is formatted and can be extracted for transfer to the newly appointed administrator.
+The number of meetings required will be dependent on the size and complexity of the scheme. - 6.1.2 Reasonable timescales should be agreed between the ceding administrator and the newly appointed administrator for the provision of an initial extract of data, the delivery date being included in an agreed transition project plan or PID, to which the trustees are also a party.
 A delay while commercial terms are agreed between the ceding administrator and the trustees for its exiting activities should be mitigated by already having an agreed fee basis for these activities as described in sub-section 6.1.12 below.
-It would be unusual to complete a robust transition in less than 6 weeks.
+It would be very unusual to complete a robust transition in less than six weeks.

-The extract from the ceding provider will include all of the member data held electronically, including electronic images, together with a "dictionary" clearly defining what data is held where.
-Control totals should be provided, where it is not difficult for the ceding administrator to do so.
+The extract from the ceding administrator will include all of the member data held electronically, including electronic images, together with a data dictionary clearly defining what data is held where.
+Control totals should also be provided, where it's not difficult for the ceding administrator to do so.
 Further extracts may be required, as agreed in the transition project plan, before a final cut of all member data is provided.
 Usually this will be in the same format (unless changes have been agreed with the newly appointed administrator) and on a date soon before the final transfer of administration to be agreed with the newly appointed administrator.